hphelion/documentation/network-quickstart.md

 The Networking service offers flexibility for the cloud administrator to customize network offerings, such as building multi-tiered web applications and enabling migration of applications to the cloud without changing IP addresses.

-HP Public Cloud compute activation comes with a default configuration that includes:
+HP Public Cloud compute activation comes with a default configuration that includes: {#default}

 * A network
 * A subnet